-Double click an image to open the pattern.
+Double-click an image to open the pattern.
+Right-click an image for popup menu.

 Open Components

 When you save a pattern, all pattern components are saved in one file: threading, liftplan (or tie-up and treadling in Tie-Up Mode), warp colors, weft colors, color palette, and transform weave units.
 Once you have opened a File or as you build or change a pattern, you may wish to select one or more components of a different pattern file to load into the present pattern.